Understanding Organ and Tissue Donation - The GIVE Trigger

 Cardiac death is determined when all of the following have occurred:

 The early identification and referral of potential organ and tissue donors can be initiated in most cases in the emergency department, through the use of the GIVE clinical trigger.
 It denotes part of the systematic approach to organ and tissue donation and asks staff to contact their applicable donation team (whether it be a hospital-based liaison or state donation agency) when no further treatment options are appropriate or available, and the patient meets the trigger criteria.

 (Curtis & Ramsden 2012)

-With Australia’s aging population and the incidence of chronic disease on the rise, further improvements in donation rates and transplantation outcomes need to be made in order to meet the current and future needs of those requiring organ and tissue donation.
-Nurses are often the ones directly involved in patient care, and the main contact for patients’ families and loved ones.
-As already mentioned, this enables us to be able to foresee and refer any potential donors in a sensitive manner, allowing for an informed, dignified and respectful decision making process.
+With Australia’s ageing population and the incidence of chronic disease on the rise, further improvements in donation rates and transplantation outcomes need to be made in order to meet the current and future needs of those requiring organ and tissue donation.
+Nurses are often the ones directly involved in patient care and are the main contact for patients’ families and loved ones.
+As already mentioned, this enables us to be able to foresee and refer any potential donors in a sensitive manner, allowing for an informed, dignified and respectful decision-making process.